nsolanki0/llm-assisted-rna-analysis/README.md

 This repository is under development.

-The initial version preserves the original R Markdown workflows as individual files.
+The initial version preserves the R Markdown workflows as individual files.
 Further organization, documentation, metadata, and automated extraction of individual tasks may be added as the project develops.

 ## License